sweepline/eslint-plugin-unused-imports/README.md

 ## _Versions_

--   Version 4.1.x is for eslint 9 with @typescript-eslint/eslint-plugin v8 to v5
+-   Version 4.1.x is for eslint 9 with @typescript-eslint/eslint-plugin 5 - 8
+-   Version 4.0.x is for eslint 9 with @typescript-eslint/eslint-plugin 8
 -   Version 3.x.x is for eslint 8 with @typescript-eslint/eslint-plugin 6 - 7
 -   Version 2.x.x is for eslint 8 with @typescript-eslint/eslint-plugin 5
 -   Version 1.x.x is for eslint 6 and 7.